AISViz/AISdb/docs/database.md

 rtree_{month}_msg_18
 ```

-Static tables are also included for storing data not directly derived from AIS message reports.
+Additional tables are also included for storing data not directly derived from AIS message reports.

 ``` SQL
 rtree_polygons